jbhannah/jbhannah.net/src/pages/articles/2020-06-02-negating-activerecord-scopes.md

 end
 ```

-But[^2] what if you want "expired" records to still be usable for a brief
+But[^1] what if you want "expired" records to still be usable for a brief
 period to allow them to be refreshed and extended?
 Both scopes will need to
 be changed to reflect the new ranges, or you could use a class-level utility
-method that just returns `30.minutes.ago` or whatever buffer you want to use,
+method that just returns `ruby›30.minutes.ago` or whatever buffer you want to
-and call it from both scopes.
-Even then, if you later have need for another
+use, and call it from both scopes.
+Even then, if you later have need for
-opposing pair of scopes, you'll still have to keep both of those scopes
+another opposing pair of scopes, you'll still have to keep both of those
-mirrored manually as well.
+scopes mirrored manually as well.

-Or you can leverage Arel, the magic that underlies ActiveRecord itself:
+Or you can leverage Arel, the magic that underlies ActiveRecord itself[^2]:

 ```ruby
 class ApplicationRecord < ActiveRecord::Base